CompEngIoT-UnicalStudentsOrg/SB-Documentation/docker-deploy-cloud/heroku.md

 ```

-This isused to login intothe container registry:
+This is used to login into the container registry:
 ```bash
 heroku container:login
 ```